JNeuvonen/kaupax/README.md

 # Running locally

-At present, it is not practical to provide a comprehensive guide on running this locally due to the requirement of multiple API keys for proper functionality.
+At present, it is not practical to provide a comprehensive guide on running this locally due to the requirement of multiple API keys and some AWS configuration for proper functionality.